Auto theft facts can give the information you need to keep your car safe.

 - Investigate the purchase of an auto alarm system if you live in a high-theft area or drive a theft-prone vehicle.
 Display an alarm decal near the door handle.

-- If you park in a fee garage, take the pay-ticket with you.
-It’s the thief’s ticket out of the garage, too.
+- If you park in a fee garage, take the parking ticket with you.
+Otherwise, it’s the thief’s ticket out of the garage, too.

 - If you use valet parking, leave just the ignition key with the attendant.
 Make sure no identifying information is attached to the key.
 Do the same when you take your car for repairs